Bachelor of Software Engineering

 When becoming a Game Programmer, you'll learn best while doing.
-You'll code, you'll craft, and in the end, you'll graduate with a gaming portfolio like no other.
-By the close of the third year, you'll have worked with other like-minded programmers and artists to develop an industry level game, giving you the perfect show-reel to kick start your profession.
-Being the only school in New Zealand able to work on the PlayStation platform is just another reason why our graduates are in such high demand.
+You'll code, you'll craft and, in the end, you'll graduate with a gaming portfolio like no other.
+By the end of your third year at Media Design School, you'll have worked with other like-minded programmers and artists to develop an industry level game, giving you the perfect showreel to kick-start your professional career.

 Careers & Industry

-To be a game developer you'll need experience and practical skills working across multiple game platforms and collaborating in a group that simulates the industry environment.
+To be a game developer you'll need both the experience and practical skills to be able to work across multiple game platforms and the ability to collaborate in a group that simulates the industry environment.

-In this course the third year end-of-year project is the closest you'll get to an industry-like experience where you'll be collaborating in a group with fellow programmers and artists to create a game, which you can include in your portfolio and show-reel by the time you go on to work as a professional.
+In this course, you'll be learning C++ along with other coding languages that will help you succeed in the games industry.
+In your third year, you'll experience an end-of-year project which will be the closest experience you'll get to an industry environment at any tertiary provider in New Zealand.
+You'll be collaborating in a group with fellow programmers and artists to create a commercially viable game, which you can include in your portfolio and show-reel by the time you go on to work as a professional.

 You'll also have the opportunity to work with the PlayStation game platform.
 Media Design School has partnered with Sony Computer Entertainment Europe (SCEE) to become the only tertiary institute in New Zealand where students can develop for PlayStation platforms, giving you the edge once you graduate.